dennishog/SimpleServiceBus/README.md

 ## Events
-Create a model class implementing the IModel interface Create an event class implementing the IEvent<TModel> using your newly created model class (set EventId to a new guid) Create an eventhandler implementing the IEventHandler<TEvent> using your newly created event class
+Create a model class implementing the IModel interface Create an event class implementing the IEvent<TModel> using your newly created model class Create an eventhandler implementing the IEventHandler<TEvent> using your newly created event class

 Create an instance of EventService